IndrajeetPatil/broomExtra/cran-comments.md

 ## Comments

 - Makes this package compatible with the upcoming release of `tidyr` package.
-- No problems revealed for any of the dependencies.
+- No problems revealed for any of the strong dependencies.